Atomic Habits by James Clear

 Making a List of Your Current Daily Habits

-James Clear also discusses the three layers of behavior change:
+James Clear also discusses the three layers of behaviour change:

 Layer #1: Outcomes – These are the goals we typically set for ourselves.
 For example, losing weight or winning a championship.